Disease of despair: History

 Secondly, the excess premature deaths are, as stated above, caused primarily by suicide, poisonings or drug overdoses and other causes connected especially to alcoholism such as chronic liver diseases.
-The proportion of these causes of death (in comparison to deaths caused by assaults, cancer, cardiovascular diseases, HIV and motor vehicle crashes) in population white non-Hispanic people aged 25–44 is increasing.
+The proportion of these causes of death (in comparison to deaths caused by assaults, cancer, cardiovascular diseases, HIV and motor vehicle crashes) in population white non-Hispanic people aged 25–44 is increased by 210%.
 It is also worth noting that the highest rates are to be discovered among people living in rural areas.
 For example, during the years 1999–2015, the rate of deaths of despair increased twice as much as the rate of other causes of deaths in the population of White non-Hispanics aged 30–44 living in rural areas.
 In total, death rates in rural subpopulations for all ethnicities increased among those aged 25–64 years by 6%.
 As a result of these findings, it is possible to assume that living in rural areas is also connected to the diseases and deaths of despair.

+In 2022, US suicides reached record levels, with 49,369 suicide deaths.
+Since 2011, roughly 540,000 people have died by suicide in the United States.

+In 2010, life expectancy for working class Americans without a college degree peaked and has been declining since, with adult life expectancy after the age of 25 being another 49.8 years, down from 51.6 in 1992.
+Anne Case and Angus Deaton attribute this trend in part to rising deaths of despair.